 There is also a dairy barn with free milk samples.
 My kids liked the chocolate milk best.

-The only thing I wish I would’ve done differently is brought some water bottles for Terry & me.
+The only thing I wish I would’ve done differently is brought some water bottles for my husband & me.
 There were a couple moments I was really tempted to just pony up and pay the $2 or $3 because I didn’t think I could wait for another Mountain Mist station.
 But then I knew I’d be kicking myself as soon as I bought one.
 I’ll remember this for next year.

 Win #6: We stayed for just a while.